 HINT: As you reflect the anterior abdominal wall, you will find a ventral mesentery, the falciform ligament, running from the liver to the body wall.
 Starting superiorly, carefully cut the falciform ligament close to the surface of the liver (so that a small flap remains attached to the abdominal wall) and work your way inferiorly to mobilize the body wall.

 - Once the body wall is fully reflected, examine the inner surface and locate the four embryonic structures (mere vestiges in the adult) that are attached to the navel from behind: the ligamentum teres of the liver (in the free edge of the falciform ligament), the two medial umbilical folds corresponding to the obliterated umbilical arteries, and the single midline median umbilical fold corresponding to the obliterated allantois (urachus).

-- Briefly examine the liver (we will return to it later), its position and size and the relationship with the inferior surface of the diaphragm.
+- Not the liver's position and size and its relationship with the inferior surface of the diaphragm.

 - Explore the reflections of the peritoneum from the diaphragm to the liver with your hands (MOVIE -courtesy of UMich).

 - Note how hard it is to slip your hands behind the liver.
 The visceral peritoneum covering the liver reflects onto the lower surface of the diaphragm.
 The portion of the liver in direct contact with the diaphragm is known as the bare area.
 This peritoneal reflection holds the liver to the diaphragm, keeping the liver in place.